aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/iautoshape/addtextframe/_index.md

 ## IAutoShape.AddTextFrame method

-Adds a new TextFrameEx to a shape.
-If shape already has TextFrameEx then simply changes its text.
+Adds a new TextFrame to a shape.
+If shape already has TextFrame then simply changes its text.

 ```csharp
 public ITextFrame AddTextFrame(string text)